 This is just one of the thousands of other similar cases, across five states in India, where SST is active and has developed a model that works well with the villages.
-I am sure if SST keeps working at a pace they’re maintaining right now, their working model will act as a wake-up call for the nation.
+I am sure if SST keeps working at the pace they’re maintaining right now, its working model will act as a wake-up call for the nation.

-Disclaimer: I visited Padavedu on a blog-trip with Srinivasan Services Trust (or SST).
-Though my trip was sponsored by them all experience and viewpoints are solely personal.
+Disclaimer: I visited Padavedu on a blog trip with Srinivasan Services Trust (or SST).
+Though my trip was sponsored by them all experiences and viewpoints are solely personal.
 I only recommend what I personally experience, and find worth appreciating.